atroo/hapi-good-logstash/README.md

 **We use a patched version of logstash and the lumberjack input**, which only **accepts ssl** certificates configured in the logstash config, so the socket connection will be reset, if you provide a wrong certificate.
 This is **unfortunately not the default behavior of the official Logstash release**.
 The official logstash package accepts inputs even if provided a completley different certificate.

-We will soon publish a blog post with a guide how to use our patched setup on [our homepages tech section](http://www.atroo.de/en/tag/dev/).
+We published a blog post with a guide how to use our patched setup on [our homepages tech section](http://www.atroo.de/en/atroo-is-elking/).